its-sorakun/samurai-sprint/README.md

 7. Open your phone's browser and navigate to the **ngrok HTTPS URL** (appended with `/controller`).
 8. Tap "Connect & Start Sensors" on your phone, and you are ready to play!

+## 🚧 Current Limitations & Known Challenges

+This project is highly experimental and relies on bleeding-edge browser APIs.
+Here are some of the current hurdles being worked on:

+**Phone Controller Mode:**
+- **HTTPS Tunneling Dependency:** Modern mobile browsers strictly require a secure `HTTPS` context to access the `DeviceMotion` API.
+Because of this, running the server on `localhost` isn't enough; you currently have to use `ngrok` (or similar tunneling software) to route your phone traffic securely to your PC.
+- **Jogging Detection:** While jumps and squats are accurately filtered, parsing the chaotic 3-axis accelerometer data of a "jogging in place" motion is incredibly tricky.
+The physics filter sometimes struggles to differentiate a slow jog from standing idle, or a highly aggressive sprint from a jumping shockwave.

+**AI Webcam Mode:**
+- **Environmental Dependency:** AI pose detection is heavily reliant on good lighting and clear contrast between you and your background.
+- **Hardware Intensive:** Running TensorFlow.js real-time inference at 30+ FPS in the browser requires a fairly decent CPU/GPU.

 ## 🛠️ Built With

 - **HTML5 Canvas:** For rendering the game world and pixel-art aesthetics.